All gemstones can be classified as either:

 Basal Pinacoid: Parallel to the lateral axes.

-Prism: A crystal form whose faces are parallel to the principle axis and cut by the lateral axes.
+Prism: A crystal form whose faces are parallel to the principal axis and cut by the lateral axes.

 First-order: Each prism is cut by two lateral axes.